 - A provider organization for direct client substance abuse treatment services appropriate to the grant must be involved in the proposed project.
-More than one provider organization may be involved. - Each direct service provider organization must have at least 2 years experience (as of the due date of the application) providing relevant services in the geographic area(s) in which services are to be provided (official documents must establish that the organization has provided relevant services for the last 2 years). - Each direct service provider organization must comply with all applicable local (city, county) and state/tribal licensing, accreditation, and certification requirements, as of the due date of the application.
+The provider may be the applicant or another organization committed to the project.
+More than one provider organization may be involved; - Each mental health/substance abuse treatment provider organization must have at least 2 years experience (as of the due date of the application) providing relevant services in the geographic area(s) in which services are to be provided (official documents must establish that the organization has provided relevant services for the last 2 years); and - Each mental health/substance abuse treatment provider organization must comply with all applicable local (city, county) and state licensing, accreditation, and certification requirements, as of the due date of the application.

-Please Note: The above requirements apply to all service provider organizations.
+[Note: The above requirements apply to all service provider organizations.
 A license from an individual clinician will not be accepted in lieu of a provider organization's license.
+Eligible tribes and tribal organization mental health/substance abuse treatment providers must comply with all applicable tribal licensing, accreditation, and certification requirements, as of the due date of the application.
+See "Statement of Assurance" below.]